 To start with, Windows doesn’t let you run Control Panel as administrator.
-This is because, in Windows 7, Windows 8/8.1 and Windows 10, you gain nothing by launching Control Panel as administrator.
-That is, in short, Control Panel is just a simple way to access all tools and options available in Windows.
-In other words, it includes only shortcuts to programs and administrator tools such as Programs and Features, and Folder Options.
+This is because, in Windows 11, Windows 10, and Windows 7, you gain nothing by launching Control Panel as administrator.
+That is, in short, the Control Panel is just a simple way to access all tools and options available in Windows.
+In other words, it includes only shortcuts to programs and administrator tools such as Programs and Features and Folder Options.

-That said, there is a workaround to open Control Panel as administrator in Windows 7, Windows 8, and Windows 10 if you really want to open Control Panel as admin.
-All you need to do is, simply create a shortcut to the Control Panel on your desktop and then configure Windows to launch the shortcut as administrator.
+That said, there is a workaround to open Control Panel as administrator in Windows 7, Windows 10, and Windows 11 if you really want to open Control Panel as admin.
+All you need to do is simply create a shortcut to the Control Panel on your desktop and then configure Windows to launch the shortcut as administrator.

-Here is how to open Control Panel with admin privileges in Windows 7, Windows 8 and Windows 10.
+Here is how to open the Control Panel with admin privileges in Windows 7, Windows 10, and Windows 11.

-Step 1: Right-click on desktop, click New, and then click Shortcut to open Create Shortcut wizard.
+Step 1: Right-click on the desktop, click New, and then click Shortcut to open the Create Shortcut wizard.

 Step 2: In the Type the location of the item box, paste the following path:

 Please replace “C” with the drive letter of the partition where Windows is installed.

 Step 3: Enter a name for the new Shortcut.
 We recommend you name it Admin Control Panel so that you can easily recognize it.

 Click the Finish button to create a shortcut to the Control Panel on the desktop.